There is no APTAS for 2-dimensional vector bin packing: Revisited: Vector Bin Packing with skewed items

 \section{Vector Bin Packing with skewed items}

-In this section, we adapt\footnote{Proofs of statements in this section are similar to ones in \Cref{sec:revised}, hence, omitted (see \Cref{app:omit})} the reduction presented in~\Cref{sec:revised} to show that any algorithm for $\delta$-skewed $d$-dimensional vector bin packing cannot have an approximation ratio better than $1+\epsilon$ if $\delta>20\sqrt \epsilon$ for small values of $\epsilon$.
+In this section, we adapt the reduction presented in~\Cref{sec:revised} to show that any algorithm for $\delta$-Skewed $d$-Dimensional Vector Bin Packing cannot have an approximation ratio better than $1+\epsilon$ if $\delta>20\sqrt \epsilon$ for small values of $\epsilon$.

 Again, we start by defining a few integers based on the given MAX-3-DM instance $I_M$.
 Let $m=\lceil \frac{2}{\delta} \rceil - 1$, for some $\delta \in (0,\frac{2}{5})$.
 Choose $n>m2^m$ and set $r=nq$ and $b=r^m+2^{m+1}-1$.
-Define integers $x'_i,y'_i,z'_i$ corresponding to ${x_i\in X},{y_i\in Y}, {z_i\in Z}$ to be,
+Define integers $x'_i,y'_i,z'_i$ corresponding to ${x_i\in X},{y_i\in Y}, {z_i\in Z}$ to be